Hitachi-Automotive-And-Industry-Lab/semantic-segmentation-editor/README.md

 # Semantic Segmentation Editor

-A web based labeling editor dedicated to the creation of training data for machine learning.
+A web based labeling tool for creating AI training data sets (2D and 3D).
 The tool has been developed in the context of autonomous driving research.
-It supports images (.jpg and .png files) and point clouds (.pcd files).
+It supports images (.jpg or .png) and point clouds (.pcd).
 It is a [Meteor](http://www.meteor.com) app developed with [React](http://reactjs.org), [Paper.js](http://paperjs.org/) and [three.js](https://threejs.org/).